Rohithegade02/Reqres-API-Assignment/README.md

-# User Management System 🚀
+# EmployeeWise Management System 🚀

-A user-friendly and responsive User Management System built with **React**, **Redux**, and **fetch API** for efficient API handling.
+A user-friendly and responsive EmployeeWise Management System built with **React**, **Redux**, and **fetch API** for efficient API handling.
 This project includes secure login, user list management, and editing functionality, all wrapped with proper form validation, error handling, and token persistence.